wip-abramson/TheCommunityMind/README.md

 There may be other things I have forgotten let me know if I am missing anything.

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+Ho to check out the current development

 1. Clone this repository